maxibove13/classifier_01/notes.md

 - It is impractical to do the transformation directly when defining the data because you cannot calculate the mean and std of only the training split, because it does not exist yet, it is a random split.

 - When normalize, use mean and std of only training set?
 What happens to the testing or inference image, do we also normalize it using that mean and std that we trained the model with?

+- How to split training, validation and testing sets.
+Usage of library to split folders.

+- How to save mean and std values? use the same as for training when infering?

 ### Comment